Akiko Suzuki: 2004–2005 to 2008–2009

 Suzuki returned to competitive skating in the 2004–2005 season after being inspired by Shizuka Arakawa's victory at the 2004 World Championships.
-She began working with coach Hiroshi Nagakubo in the early 2000s.

-She had a breakthrough in 2007–2008, winning several events, and achieving her highest finish at Japanese nationals since 2002.
+She had a breakthrough in 2007–2008, winning several events, including the 2007 Winter Universiade, and achieving her highest finish at Japanese nationals since 2002.
 She consequently received her first senior Grand Prix assignment in 2008–2009, and won the silver medal at the 2008 NHK Trophy.
 That same season, she also won the 2008 Finlandia Trophy and finished 8th at the 2009 Four Continents Championships.

 2009–2010 season

 Suzuki appeared at two Grand Prix events, winning the 2009 Cup of China and finishing 5th at the 2009 Skate Canada International.
 She qualified to the 2009–10 Grand Prix Final, where she won the bronze medal.
 She was awarded a place on the Japanese Olympic team after she placed second at the 2009–10 Japan Championships.
 She was also assigned to compete at the 2010 Four Continents Championships, where she won the silver medal.
-At the Olympics, she finished 8th, and was later 11th at the 2010 World Championships – her first senior Worlds.
+At the Olympics, she finished 8th, and she was later 11th at the 2010 World Championships – her first senior World Championships.

 2010–2011 season

 Suzuki opened her season with gold at the 2010 Finlandia Trophy.
 She received silver at both of her Grand Prix events, the 2010 Cup of Russia and the 2010 Cup of China.
 She qualified for her second consecutive Grand Prix Final, this time finishing fourth.
-A fourth-place finish at the national championships left her off the Worlds team, but she was selected to go to the 2011 Four Continents Championships, where she finished 7th.
+A fourth-place finish at the national championships left her off the World Championships team, but she was selected to go to the 2011 Four Continents Championships, where she finished 7th.